ximion/appstream-generator/README.md

 away with `--buildtype=release` in case you want to use the resulting binaries productively.
 By default, the build happens without optimizations which slows down the generator.

-## Usage

-Take a look at the [docs/](docs/usage.md) directory in the source tree for information on how to use the generator and write configuration files for it.

 ## Hacking